 Toronto, Ontario

-For its work on plastics.
+For its work on plastics and its capacity building.

 Environment Funders Canada